Tuesday, June 18, 2024

 "For then I will restore to the peoples a pure language, that they all may call on the name of the Lord, to serve Him with one accord."
 Zephaniah 3:9

-In Jewish there are various mystical beliefs and teachings about the significance of Hebrew letters and their connection to the divine and the soul.
+In Judaism there are various mystical beliefs and teachings about the significance of Hebrew letters and their connection to the divine and the soul.

 Some considered each Hebrew letter to have profound significance which offers a channel of divine energy.
 The Hebrew alphabet, or Aleph-Bet, is believed to be the building blocks of creation, with each letter carrying unique spiritual meanings and attributes.